A Metric Space for Point Process Excitations: Introduction

+Spatiotemporal domains~\cite{ref:schoenberg,ref:mohler,ref:yuan} exploit physical constraints on interaction locality.
+In essence, the direct influence one event bears on another is restricted by their separation in space, invariant to absolute positioning.
+We show that it is feasible to conjure a \emph{latent} metric representation of the event types by harnessing a spatiotemporal approach outside the spatial context.
+We tailor the latent space toward the precise interactions between events.

-Our first contribution is a model that captures multivariate point-process regularities in a compressed metric space; the second is a couple of estimation algorithms founded on the expectation-maximization (EM) technique in identifying Hawkes processes~\cite{ref:yuan, ref:zhou2, ref:halpin}.
-A latent structure introduced in the E-step to codify potential causality (Figure~\ref{fig:illustration}) permits tractable solutions in the M-step, which we exploit to optimize the embedding directly.
-Third, our findings on diverse social datasets beat the state of the art with qualitatively intuitive representations~\cite{ref:salehi, ref:xu, ref:zhou1}.
-We successfully learn the regional diffusion process for the 2014--2015 ebola outbreak as well as the influences between options trades in different stocks.
-We also optimized an embedding for the South Korean early outbreak record~\cite{ref:korea}, showcased in Appendix B for lack of sufficient space.
+Our first contribution is a model that captures multivariate point-process regularities in a compressed metric space, and which eliminates the need to estimate all the pairwise interactions between the event types.
+As our second contribution, we propose three estimation algorithms founded on the expectation-maximization (EM) technique in identifying Hawkes processes~\cite{ref:yuan,ref:zhou2,ref:halpin}.
+A latent structure introduced in the E-step to attribute the source of each event realization (Figure~\ref{fig:illustration}) permits tractable solutions in the M-step, which we exploit to optimize the embedding directly.
+Third, our findings on diverse social datasets demonstrate improvements upon the State of the Art (SotA) models, while also yielding qualitatively intuitive representations~\cite{ref:salehi,ref:xu,ref:zhou1}.
+We successfully learn the regional diffusion process for the 2014--2015 Ebola outbreak as well as the influences between options trades in different stocks.
+We also optimized an embedding for the South Korean early COVID-19 outbreak~\cite{ref:korea} and the winter stage of the pandemic in Los Angeles~\cite{ref:latimes}.

-One active line of work, paralleling ours, embeds each event based on some conceived heuristic like temporal proximity~\cite{ref:torricelli, ref:zhu2, ref:zuo}; another direction of inquiry entails the estimation of low-rank multivariate Hawkes processes~\cite{ref:nickel, ref:lemonnier, ref:junuthula}.
+One active line of work, paralleling ours, embeds each event based on some conceived heuristic like temporal proximity~\cite{ref:torricelli,ref:zhu2,ref:zuo}; another direction of inquiry entails the estimation of low-rank multivariate Hawkes processes~\cite{ref:nickel,ref:lemonnier,ref:junuthula}.
 We differ from both in learning an actual metric-space representation vis-\`a-vis the real Hawkes likelihood.
-To our knowledge, we are the first to propose a Euclidean embedding scheme driven entirely by an underlying marked Hawkes~\cite{ref:hawkes} process.
+To our knowledge, we are the first to propose a Euclidean embedding scheme driven entirely by an underlying marked Hawkes process.